lawinslow/GLM-source/README.md

 ```
 Now we need to try this on other computers.
 The goal is to be able to set up glm for macs using a thumb drive (as we can with windows).

+When we get a new dump of code on dropbox, we remove the .git subfolders: `rm -R -f */.git`